Hannah0701/Hannah0701/README.md

 ## 👋 Hi, I'm Hannah!

-🏢 I’m currently working at Simply Business as a Senior Insurance Product Technician
+🏢 I’m currently working at Simply Business as an Apprentice Software Engineer

-🌱 I'm enrolled on a Level 4 Software Engineering Apprenticeship with Multiverse
+🌱 I have completed a Level 4 Software Engineering Apprenticeship with Multiverse - earning a Distinction!

 ### 📫 How to reach me?
 📧 Drop me an email at hannah.phillips@simplybusiness.co.uk